islomar/udacity-oauth/README.md

 ## How does OAuth work?
-After registering your app, you will receive a client ID and a client secret.
-The client ID is considered public information, and is used to build login URLs, or included in Javascript source code on a page.
-The client secret must be kept confidential.
+After registering your app, you will receive a **client ID** and a **client secret**.
+* The **client ID** is considered public information, and is used to build login URLs, or included in Javascript source code on a page.
+* The **client secret** must be kept confidential.
 If a deployed app cannot keep the secret confidential, such as Javascript or native apps, then the secret is not used.

 ## Resources